paolomarco/paolomarco.github.io/_posts/2018-5-14-Bitcoin-News-Correlation.md

 ---
 layout: post
-title: Analyzing the correlation between daily Bitcoin returns & crypto using Python & sentiment classification
+title: Analyzing the correlation between daily Bitcoin returns & crypto using Python
 ---

 ### What is this about?
 The headline says it all.
 It started with a question: Is the price of bitcoin correlated to sentiment of news headlines about bitcoin and other crytocurrencies.

 Chances are you've heard about Bitcoin.
 Doesn't matter if you are into day trading or a HODLer for life, you'll have noticed that the price of Bitcoin is volatile.
 In 2017, the price of Bitcoin has risen by more than 1300% while YTD it's down -36%.
 Price swings of 15-20% are a fairly common occurence.